transeptorlabs/transeptor-bundler/README.md

 - **Bundler compatibility** - Maintain strict compatibility with [erc-4337/bundler-spec-test](https://www.erc4337.io/bundlers) to preserve the vision of a [Unified ERC-4337 mempool](https://notes.ethereum.org/@yoav/unified-erc-4337-mempool).
 - **Embrace the Future** - Experiment safely with advanced features to push bundler UX and performance forward.
 Any system that can be written down can be realized.

-By contributing to Transeptor, you're helping build an open, composable infrastructure layer that strengthens Ethereum’s decentralization and usability without requiring any changes to the protocol.
+By contributing to Transeptor bundler, you're helping build an open, composable infrastructure layer that strengthens Ethereum’s decentralization and usability without requiring any changes to the protocol.

 ## Quick Start

-To quickly start using Transeptor, follow the instructions in our [Quick Start guide](https://transeptor.transeptorlabs.io/docs/get-started#quick-start).
+To quickly start using Transeptor, follow the instructions in our [Quick Start guide](https://docs.transeptor.io/bundler/get-started#quick-start).

 ## Development